 Sauce should be thick enough to coat the back of a spoon, but still pourable.

-Make sure the milk is warm before adding it to the flour and butter mixture.
+- Make sure the milk is warm before adding it to the flour and butter mixture.
 Cold milk can cause the sauce to become lumpy and/or separate.
+Whisk constantly while slowly pouring it in.

-To make this easy chicken cordon bleu ahead of time, stuff the chicken and coat it in the breadcrumbs according to the recipe instructions.
+To make this recipe ahead of time, stuff the chicken and coat it in the breadcrumbs according to the recipe instructions.
 Store on a plate covered in plastic wrap in the fridge overnight.
 When ready to prepare, follow the remaining recipe instructions.

 You can also brown the chicken ahead of time if you'd like, however, the chicken tends to dry out when prepared this way.